TUqi/todo_project/README.md

 ##Installation
 - get python and django, if not installed yet
-- download todo_project in Github as ZIP
+- download todo_project in github as .ZIP
 - unpack the todo_project
 - open cmd and change to the directory where the unpacked todo_project is located
 - enter "manage.py runserver"
 - open http://127.0.0.1:8000/todo/ in a browser
-- finished
+- create/edit/delete/view todos